dzzhang96/dzzhang96.github.io/Research/Robotics.md

 permalink: /Research/Robotics/
 ---

-As to robotics, it is with strong enthusiasm that I have participated in many related activities during my undergraduate study.
-I have extended my interests to various types of robots, including my 3d-printed **rehabilitation robotic arm**, the **Rethink Baxter** (a cobot), **ABB industrial robots**, **UAV** and **AGV**.
-I developed my skills not only in controls mechanical design but also in **controls** and PCB designing as well.
+My interest in **robotics** originated during my undergraduate studies, where I actively participated in a wide range of robotics projects and competitions.
+My experience spans diverse robotic platforms, including a self-designed and 3D-printed **rehabilitation robotic arm**, the **Rethink Baxter** collaborative robot, **ABB industrial robots**, **unmanned aerial vehicles (UAVs)**, and **automated guided vehicles (AGVs)**.
+Through these projects, I developed expertise in mechanical design, control systems, and PCB design, while gaining hands-on experience in the integration of hardware and software for robotic applications.

 &nbsp;